aqarios/mulit-constrained-qaoa-data/README.md

 # Efficient QAOA Architecture for Multi-Constrained Optimization
-This repo contains the results and evaluation code to reproduce the plots in the paper.
+This repo contains the data, results and evaluation code to reproduce the plots in the paper.
 As of right now, the code for simulation can not be provided.
 Please reach out to the authors for more information.